 We acknowledge the Traditional Owners of the place now called Victoria, and all First Peoples living and working on this land.
 We celebrate the history and contemporary creativity of the world's oldest living culture and pay respect to Elders – past, present and future.

 While our curtains are drawn, the show will go on with free digital experiences.
 We’ll be sharing full length performances, artist interviews, family activities, podcasts, curated playlists and more.

 Keep checking in as new programming will be regularly released for your enjoyment.

 Let us come to you, until we meet again under the Spire.

-Episodes one-four available to stream now
+Full digital season available to stream now

 Experience the world from a stranger’s perspective, without even leaving the house!

 Housed inside a giant shoebox, this free storytelling exhibition invited audiences to take a walk in someone else’s shoes (quite literally).
 In a time where empathy is more important than ever, we’re thrilled to share these incredible stories with you.